 The Governor Wentworth Arts Council has served the creative community and our local educational institutions in the greater Wolfeboro, NH area for the past 52 years as one of the longest continual non-profit educational arts organizations in the Lakes Region.
 Arts Council events and programs have fueled individual artists’ growth and contributed to the income of local area businesses who have benefited from our public community events.
 Our new MASTER CLASS Series 2020 fundraiser will continue to aid those artists and arts organizations in our creative arts community.

-Artists wishing to enroll in one or more of the GWAC hosted art classes will be able to download and print out the attached REGISTRATION Brochure.
+Artists wishing to enroll in one or more of the GWAC hosted art classes will be able to download and print out the attached (click on this link>) REGISTRATION Brochure.
 Be sure fill in ALL information as requested on the registration form.
 You will be sent a confirmation email when we receive the completed form and full payment.
 To date, we are only receiving payment by cash or check, but are working on receiving payment through our PayPal account soon.
 For additional full color printed registration/brochures visit The Art Place, Main St. Wolfeboro, NH or VirgoDesign Studio,17 Grove St. Wolfeboro.
-Questions please contact the MASTER CLASS Registrar, Jeannette D’Onofrio, email: email@example.com or the Arts Council directly: firstname.lastname@example.org .
+Questions please contact the MASTER CLASS Registrar, Jeannette D’Onofrio, email: firstname.lastname@example.org or the Arts Council directly: email@example.com .
 Send your completed Registration form and full payment to: GWAC, mail to: Master Class, 17 Grove St. Wolfeboro, NH 03894.

 ABOUT OUR CLASSES & INSTRUCTORS